41ison/Cleavage-site-specificity-analysis/README.md

     units = "in", dpi = 300)
 ```

-### Since you are here, you can use the `patchwork` package to merge the figures like this:
+### Since you are here, you can use the `patchwork` package to merge the figures.

+This panel plot will show the N-termini and the C-termini seqlogos separately and the composite of the N- and C-termini as a heatmap.

 ```
 panel_plot <- (